hyankov/robot_car/docs/README.md

 Click image to download `fzz` file.

 ## 4WD, 2 Bridges
+### Pros
+- Each tyre could go in a different direction, individually.
+Not sure if this helps a lot for turning left and right.
+- Maybe would put less load on the bridge

+### Cons
+- Takes up almost all of my Arduino pins (2 bridges x 2 motors each x 3 wires = 12 pins!)
+- Will have to split red wire to power both bridges
+- Will lose symmetry (one of the bridges will power the Arduino)
+- Might be more power-hungry?
+Not sure yet.
+- Takes more wiring
+- Requires more coding

 [![4WD, 2 Bridges](img/ObstacleCar_2_Bridges_4wd.jpg)](ObstacleCar_2_Bridges_4wd.fzz)

 ## 4WD, 1 Bridge
+### Pros
+- Will require only 6 pins on the Arduino
+- A bit less coding
+- Symmetry

+### Cons
+- Left side and right side motors are 'grouped' (i.e. both wheels on each side can only go in the same direction)

 [![4WD, 1 Bridge](img/ObstacleCar_1_Bridge_4wd.jpg)](ObstacleCar_1_Bridge_4wd.fzz)

 # Code